MAIN STOPE GALLERY

 The Main Stope Gallery has been in business in uptown Butte for over thirty years.
 This year the gallery is in the process of moving from its Montana Street location to a new space in the lower level of the Phoenix building on Park and Dakota.
 The Main Stope is currently composed of 8 member artists who work in a variety of mediums.

-Ray Campeau is a well known Montana artist who also taught art in public schools and other settings, inspiring students to further endeavors and successful art careers of their own.
-Ray paints primarily in watercolor and his subjects are generally the landscape of his native Montana and sites he has visited throughout the world.
+Born and raised in Butte, Ray is a well known Montana artist and art educator, he has inspired many students to successful art careers of their own.
+Ray paints primarily in watercolor, capturing the beautiful landscapes of his native Montana and places he has visited throughout the world.

-Karen Hueftle is a painter but in recent years has started also working in collage and sometimes combining the two media.
-Her watercolors are often sites that she passes near her home or in S.W.
-Montana travels.
-When working in collage she often uses encaustic which give her collage pieces a different finish.
-Her collages are thought provoking designs which are often given a historical context.
+Her watercolors are inspired by the sites near her home in southwest Montana.
+When working in collage she sometimes uses encaustic medium to give the pieces a different finish.
+Karen’s collages are thought provoking designs that often have a historical context.